Introduction to geoCML

 Current limitations of the geoCML Postgres service

-In geoCML v0.2.0, there are known limitations with the geoCML Postgres service.
+In geoCML v0.3.0, there are known limitations with the geoCML Postgres service.
 Currently, geoCML Postgres does not support the following data:

 geoCML Server

-geoCML deploys a micro-service container with a QGIS Server instance, an Apache web server, and a React application called geoCML Server.
+geoCML deploys a micro-service container with a QGIS Server instance, an Apache web server, and a React application called geoCML Server Portal (a frontend for your server GIS).
 This micro-service is responsible for implementing web and server GIS paradigms for your project. geoCML Server collects information from geocml-project.qgz to serve your data via several web services.

 Configuring geoCML Server